qazifabiahoq/QuickList/README.md

 Shopify's AI product tagging improves continuously using merchant correction data.
 When merchants edit AI-generated tags, that feedback trains the model.
 Shopify has tens of millions of products with merchant corrections, creating a data advantage competitors cannot easily replicate.

-QuickList implements the same principle at larger scale with richer data.
-ThreadUp has 172 million items with professional assessments, far exceeding typical e-commerce data quality.
+QuickList implements the same principle at larger scale with richer data. thredUP has 172 million items with professional assessments, far exceeding typical e-commerce data quality.

 ---